liazylee/lip_reading/Literature review/reference_summary.md

 ### Potential applications and impacts:
 The paper discusses several possible applications of lip reading, such as dictating instructions or messages in a noisy environment, transcribing and re-dubbing archival silent films, resolving multi-talker simultaneous speech, and improving the performance of automated speech recognition in general3.
 The paper also speculates that lip reading research could benefit the hard of hearing by teaching them how to lip read better.

+## (T,Afouras,J,S Chung,A,Senior,O,Vinyals,A,Zisserman, 2019 ,"Deep audio-visual speech recognition")

+### Background and Abstract:
+ The goal of this work is to recognise phrases and sentences being spoken by a talking face, with or without the audio.
+The authors compare two models for lip reading, one using a CTC loss, and the other using a sequence-to-sequence loss.
+Both models are based on the transformer self-attention architecture.
+The authors also investigate how lip reading can complement audio speech recognition, especially when the audio signal is noisy.

+### Dataset and Features:
+The authors introduce and publicly release a new dataset for audio-visual speech recognition, LRS2-BBC, consisting of thousands of natural sentences from British television.
+The authors also describe the model architectures for audio-visual speech recognition, which are based on the recently proposed Transformer model.
+The authors explore two variants, one using an encoder-decoder attention structure for training in a seq2seq manner and the other using a stack of self-attention blocks for training with CTC loss.

+### Methods:
+The authors use a four-stage training strategy:
+* i, pre-training the visual front-end on word excerpts from the MV-LRS dataset ;
+* ii, generating visual features for all the training data using the vision module;
+* iii, training the sequence processing module on the frozen visual features; iv) fine-tuning the whole network end-to-end.
+The authors also use a curriculum learning strategy where they start training on single word examples and then gradually increase the sequence length.

+### Results and Discussion:
+Their best visual-only model significantly outperforms the previous state-of-the-art on the LRS2-BBC lip reading dataset and sets a strong baseline for the recently released LRS3-TED.
+The paper also demonstrates that visual information can enhance speech recognition performance, even when the audio signal is clean.
+Particularly in the presence of noise in the audio, combining the two modalities leads to a significant improvement.

+## (T,Afouras,A,Owens,J,S Chung,A,Zisserman, 2020 ,"Self-Supervised Learning of Audio-Visual Objects from Video")